- July 7, 2023

 Lovux is a minimalist puzzle game with 108 levels and 8 mechanics, gradually introduced every 13 levels.
 Players must break all glasses on the screen using different glass types and mechanics wisely, with full HD visuals, smooth animations, and optional gamepad support.
 The game features a peaceful puzzle experience, Steam achievements, and Steam Cloud, with no text and a minimalist interface.

-- Lovux features a unique and satisfying concept of breaking glass tiles, with cleverly designed puzzles that gradually increase in complexity.
+- Lovux features a unique and enjoyable concept with intuitive mechanics that gradually increase in complexity, providing a satisfying puzzle experience.

-- The game has a clean and polished visual aesthetic, along with relaxing sound effects that enhance the overall experience.
+- The game has clean and polished visual aesthetics, along with satisfying sound effects that enhance the gameplay.

 “The mechanics of the game are intuitive, and each time a new mechanic is introduced, it is done in a clear and understandable manner, or through a purposeful challenge of reflection.”

-“Lots of fun mechanics introduced as the puzzles go on, and I found myself getting stumped a few times later on and had to come back to solve them later.”
+“Lots of fun mechanics introduced as the puzzles go on, and I found myself getting stumped a few times later on and had to come back to solve them.”

 “The puzzles allow for more than one solution, and don't feel like anything directed or deliberately designed - with the lack of creative ideas that they present using their mechanics, they might as well have been auto-generated.”